 9. Often Losing or Misplacing Items

-Does your child seem to lose or misplace toys or other items on regular basis?
+Does your child seem to lose or misplace toys or other items on a regular basis?

 10. Frequent Talking or Outbursts

 Have you noticed your child blurting out answers to questions before they are finished being told?
 Is your child talking constantly without stopping?

 How Do I Get My Child tested for ADHD?

 If any of these signs sound like your child, talk with your pediatrician about your concerns and also try to document as much as you can about any symptoms you have observed.